Skip to main content

 What is CRP?

-10 to 50Moderately elevatedOften points to active inflammation or infection.
+10 to 50Moderately raisedActive inflammation or infectionDiscuss with your GP

-The causes can broadly be divided into acute and chronic causes.
+The causes split roughly into acute and chronic.

 Acute causes

-• Infections - bacterial infections often cause a strong CRP rise, viral infections usually a milder one.
+• Infections: bacterial infections often cause a sharp rise, viral ones a milder one.

-• Injuries or surgery - tissue damage temporarily activates the inflammatory response.
+• Injuries or surgery: tissue damage activates the inflammatory response.

 Chronic causes